IwonaLalak/findplace/README.md

 - [ ] mobile UX/UI
 - [ ] expand current list and levels
 - [ ] ADDITIONAL save data in base (firebase?)

+### if you would like to run project

+- clone repo
+- set environment to node version v16.15.1 and npm 8.11.0
+- run npm install
+- run npm start & enjoy